martinthomson/key-consistency/draft-wood-key-consistency.md

 - A consensus-based table whose assertions are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
 In this model the agreement is achieved via a consensus protocol, but the specific consensus protocol is dependent on the implementation.

 For privacy, users should either download the entire database and query it locally, or remotely query the database using a private information retrieval (PIR) protocol.
-In the case where the database is downloaded locally, it should be considered stale and re-fetch periodically, as well.
+In the case where the database is downloaded locally, it should be considered stale and re-fetch periodically.
+Downloading the entire database works best if there are a small number of entries, as it does not otherwise impose bandwidth costs on each client that may be impractical.

-  When the entire database is downloaded, this model is appropriate in small scale deployments where the number of bindings in the database is much smaller than the number of users of the reliant system.
-In a reliant system with a large user base, this model imposes bandwidth costs on each user that may be impractical.
-In larger scale deployments, the short-comings of this model may be similar to log-based tables.

-If the table is small and queried infrequently, clients can additionally hide their query from the database, which may collude with the server, using Private Information Retrieval (PIR) or similar techniques.

 # Minimum Validity Periods